Chair: Dr. Paul Rardin

 Workshops, Master Classes, and Guest Artists

-The Department of Choral Activities presents master classes, workshops, and guest performances by renowned choirs and choir directors.
+The Choral Activities Area presents master classes, workshops, and guest performances by renowned choirs and choir directors.
 Recent guests include Judy Bowers, James Jordan, Simon Halsey, Darius Brubeck, Simon Carrington, Anton Armstrong, Ann Howard Jones, Jameson Marvin, Joe Miller, Katherine FitzGibbon, Edward Maclary, Karen Kennedy, Helmuth Rilling, The Philadelphia Singers, Schola Cantorum Coralina, Ensemble Amarcord, and Magnificat Consort.
 Guests for 2016-2017 include William Weinert.

 Each summer, Choral Activities hosts the annual Temple Sings Summer Seminar in Choral Conducting.
 Temple Sings invites choral conductors and enthusiasts to gather in Philadelphia for a week of choral conducting master classes and interest sessions on a wide variety of topics.
 Summer Session 2017 will take place July 10-14.
 For more information about Temple Sings, visit the Temple Sings page.